-If following paratyphoid challenge and prior to paratyphoid diagnosis and treatment, a participant is found to have a positive SARS-COV-2 PCR swab from any source, they will be commenced on paratyphoid treatment, irrespective of the severity of COVID-19 disease and irrespective of paratyphoid symptoms or blood culture result at that time point.
+If following paratyphoid challenge and prior to paratyphoid diagnosis and treatment, a participant is found to have a positive SARS-COV-2 result from any source, they will be commenced on paratyphoid treatment, irrespective of the severity of COVID-19 disease and irrespective of paratyphoid symptoms or blood culture result at that time point.

-All volunteers will undergo a combined nasopharyngeal and throat swab for SARS-COV-2 PCR on the day of paratyphoid diagnosis or when paratyphoid treatment is commenced, unless they have had a negative develop fever after commencement of paratyphoid treatment and if a participant develops a fever after starting treatment, a negative COVID-19 swab will allow exclusion of concurrent COVID-19 disease.
+All volunteers will undergo a COVID-19 test on the day of paratyphoid diagnosis or when paratyphoid treatment is commenced, unless they have had a negative test within the preceding 24 hours.
+The reasoning for this is that participants may develop fever after commencement of paratyphoid treatment and if a participant develops a fever after starting treatment, a negative COVID-19 test will allow exclusion of concurrent COVID-19 disease.